ElesionWoW/BigWigs/README.md

 * Added Affinity auto-targeting (default: off).
 * Shortened some overly verbose Affinity messages.
 * Added Berserk warning (always on).
-* Added Surge of Mana warning (default: on), /say announcement (default: on), auto-targeting of latest victim (default: off).
+* Added personal bars for every Surge of Mana victim (default: on; click bar to target victim, if paladin also to cast Hand of Freedom), /say announcement by victims (default: on).
 * Keep track of initial Ley-Seeker adds and warn if any are alive when boss it at 85% HP (always on).
 * Based the initial CD bar for Ley-Line Disturbance on the death of the fourth add and shortened CD bar (lowest observed in logs is 45s instead of 55s).
 ### Anomalus